Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Supplemental Material

 \section{Supplemental Material}

-We consider a quantum dot (QD) with ground state $\ket{0}$ and excited (single exciton) state $\ket{X}$ with energy $\omega_X$.
-The QD couples to a phonon and photon environment, and is described by the Hamiltonian (we set $\hbar=1$)
+We consider a quantum dot (QD) with ground state $\ket{0}$ and excited (single exciton) state $\ket{X}$ with energy $\hbar\omega_X$.
+The QD couples to a phonon and photon environment, and is described by the Hamiltonian